TUWAIQ-PYTHON-4/PROJECT-1/README.md

  - type in buy product_name to buy the product .
  - and so on...

+#### Usage :
+ Explain to the user how to use your project . for example:
+- type from 1 - 4 to choose your juice
+- and if you want to add some ice type y or Y
+- if you dont want add ice type n or N
 ### For your project.
 Edit this README.md file to include your own project name,  overview, user stories, and usage.